-A system failure could delay or interrupt our ability to provide services and products and could increase our costs and reduce our sales.
+A failure in our support system for our branch network could delay or interrupt our ability to provide services and products and could increase our costs and reduce our revenue.

 Our operations are dependent upon our ability to support our branch infrastructure.
-Our business operates through five hubs that service our 89 local branches.
+Our business operates through four hubs that service our 91 local branches.
 Any damage or failure that causes interruptions in our operations could result in the loss of customers.
-To date, we have not experienced any significant interruptions or delays which have affected our ability to provide services and products to our customers.
+To date, we have not experienced any material interruptions or delays which have affected our ability to provide services and products to our customers.
 The occurrence of a natural disaster, technological, transportation, or operational disruption or other unanticipated problem could cause interruptions in the services we provide and impair our ability to generate sales and achieve profits.